waku-org/waku-rust-bindings/examples/tic-tac-toe-gui/README.md

 cargo run
 ```

-Another player can start his/her instance in either another
+Another player can start their instance in either another
 terminal or another machine.